kgisl/pythonFDP/notes/cs3003-unit4-examples.md

 InsertionSort, SelectionSort and MergeSort algorithms were covered in detail, primarily using a Show-And-Tell approach which is most intuitive  and at the same time very effective in engaging students of diverse learning capabilities.

-A comparison screenshot is presented below, which again serves to differentiates the three sorting algorithms.
-The same unsorted list has been used as the test case, and the curious student will want to trace how the unsorted list becomes a sorted one in each of the three cases.
+A comparison screenshot of the three sorts in action in "verbose" mode is presented below.
+The screenshot helps differentiate the three sorting algorithms when they process the same unsorted list as a test case.
+The curious student will want to trace how the unsorted list becomes a sorted one in each of the three cases.

 ![verbose](http://bit.ly/sortVerbose)